wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

+#### Applicability

+Use the Abstract Factory pattern when:

+-   a system should be independent of how its products are created, composed and represented.
+-   a system should be configured with one of multiple families of products.
+-   a family of related product objects is designed to be used together, and you need to enforce this constraint.
+-   you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations.

 #### Examples

 Multiple examples can be found [here](http://stackoverflow.com/questions/2280170/why-do-we-need-abstract-factory-design-pattern).